 be tight, to say the least.
 One sure way to reduce your wedding expenses in seeking a venue to hold your reception,

 is to consider hiring a military veteran's hall.
-Veteran's organizations like the AmVets, The Veterans of
+Veteran's organizations like the American Legion or The Veterans

+cake etc. cold.
 In addition, the hall will have ample parking and restrooms available.
-In factoring in the hall rental,
+In factoring in

 The wedding costs would be approximately $ 5,000.00 dollars, if you invited 125 guests.